SPraveenKumar-spk/Amazon_Clone/README.md

 # Amazon_Clone

-Amazon website clone using HTML and CSS
+Amazon website clone using HTML, CSS and JavaScript